M

 Origin

-Unlike most breeds of dogs, the Miki came about due to the efforts of one single breeder: Mikki Mackin of Madison Wisconsin.
+Unlike most breeds of dogs, the Miki came about due to the efforts of a single breeder, Mikki Mackin of Madison, Wisconsin.
 This dog’s namesake and progenitor was striving to develop a small dog with long hair and a relaxing demeanor.
-Mackin used her experience breeding Shih Tzus to perfect her techniques and combined Palpillion, Maltese, Yorkshire Terrier, and Japanese Chin to the aforementioned breed to produce the first Mikis.
+Mackin used her experience breeding Shih Tzus to perfect her techniques and combined Papillion, Maltese, Yorkshire Terrier, and Japanese Chin with the aforementioned breed to produce the first Mikis.
 Unfortunately, the exact proportions of each breed she used in her initial litters are unknown, so all purebred Mikis today descend from ancestors raised by Mackin herself in the 1980s.

 Size and Weight